cajcodes/ethical-analysis/README.md

 I'm excited to share this project I've been building: an ethical dilemma analyzer!
 This is the first app where I've used Claude 3 for development from start to finish, and it's been a blast.
 The Sonnet model shone as the agent, expertly guided by Opus.
 Inside the app, I leverage the efficient Haiku model, proving that with clever prompting, even smaller models can deliver high-quality results (and keep costs down!).
 The app itself is built with a Flask backend and a React frontend for a smooth user experience.

 [Live Demo](https://ethical-analysis.onrender.com)
-(Note: Patience required: The demo may take up 50 seconds to open due to inactivity on Render's hosting.
+(Patience required: The demo may take up 50 seconds to open due to inactivity on Render's hosting.
 It will run normally once it opens.)

 ![Screenshots of app](/screenshots/screenshots-app.png)